GMOD/Apollo/docs/TestScript.md

 1.2) Check that you can switch organisms from the _Organism_ tab in the _Annotator Panel_

+1.3) Check that the organism preference is only preserved on a single browser tab.

 2) Test top-level menu options:

 2.1) Login / Logout

    Test that you are able to logout using the options on the upper right corner of the main window by clicking on your user ID and choosing to 'logout'.
 Then, test that you are able to log back in.

+   Test that all browsers log out for a set user.

+   When logged out you should still be able to view "public" organisms and browse public genomes from the link on the login screen.

 2.2) File